StephenBarnes/FactorioModScripts/README.md

 #### World generation / autoplace / noise expressions

 Factorio's world generation system changed significantly in the 2.0 update.
 [This](https://togos.github.io/togos-example-noise-programs/) was a good tutorial for the old system.
 The new system works almost the same conceptually, but noise expressions are now written as strings instead of Lua tables.
 I am not aware of any tutorials for the new worldgen system.
-If you want to do worldgen coding, I would recommend understanding that tutorial conceptually, then looking at the base game's Lua code and [API docs](https://lua-api.factorio.com/latest/auxiliary/noise-expressions.html).
+If you want to do worldgen coding, I would recommend understanding that tutorial conceptually, then looking at the base game's Lua code (for example in `space-age/prototypes/planet/planet-(Planet)-map-gen.lua`) and the [API docs](https://lua-api.factorio.com/latest/auxiliary/noise-expressions.html).

 [Noise Tools](https://mods.factorio.com/mod/noise-tools) by Earendel is a mod that helps to visualize noise expressions for debugging.